SawZiDunn/gpa-calculator-react/README.md

 -   Delete Courses: Remove unwanted courses from the list.

+-   Save courses to Browser's localStorage so that they remain even after refresh.

 -   Responsive Design: Works seamlessly on desktop and mobile devices.

 ## Installation